JoshHadik/RapidRepetitions/multi_container_elastic_beanstalk/thunder_wind_sprint/README.md

 6. deploy > env (x2)

 **NOTE** - It's possible that the .build bash files don't work properly.
-I just added the logic to render the dockerrun template with ${app_name} and ${docker_id} which were previously just hard coded in, and I have not had a chance to test these things out.
+I just added the logic to render the dockerrun template with ${app_name} and ${docker_id} which were previously just hard coded in, and I have not had a chance to test it out yet.

 (If you're wondering why I didn't test it out, it's because I've already deleted the Github Repo, the Travis CI connection, the Elastic Beanstalk app, the IAM user, and pretty much every other online resource related to this project.)